NerTzhuLz/PhoenixBot/README.md

 * MySquads - Lists the squads you are waiting on
     * Also show full squads?
     * Show squads you're hosting separately
+    * Maybe display "full squads" and "closed squads" in a different section
 * Squad - lists people in a given squad
     * Host only?
     * NOT ping - just display names
+    * Works with full squads
+    * Not sure about closed squads
 * Close (host) - lets the host stop more people from joining a squad
     * "All" option
     * Replace squad player count with "X"